Dispute between: Cable & Wireless Access Limited (“C&WA”) and British Telecommunications plc (“BT”)

-Condition FA9, which requires that BT shall provide local loop unbundling services as soon as reasonably practicable and on fair and reasonable terms, conditions and charges as Ofcom may direct from time to time.
+Condition FA9, which requires that BT shall provide local loop unbundling services on fair and reasonable terms, conditions and charges.

 Scope of the dispute:

-The scope of the dispute is to consider:
+The scope of the dispute is as follows:

 Guidance on the resolution of the dispute can be found in Ofcom's Guidelines for the handling of competition complaints, and complaints and disputes about breaches of conditions imposed under the EU Directives.